RevenueHunt/docs/docs/how-to-guides/recommend-product-matrix.md

 ### Step 1: Understand the algorithm

 First of all, you should understand that the recommendations algorithm works like a [voting system](#voting-system).

+??? question "How do I get the right recommendations?"

+    Our product recommendation algorithm works like a voting system:

-Products are linked to each choice.
-When a customer picks that choice, all the linked products receive one vote.
-When the quiz is done, products with the highest amount of votes will show on the Results page first, then products with less votes.
+    - Products are linked to each choice
+    - When a customer picks a choice, all linked products receive one vote
+    - After the customer takes the quiz, the results page will show the most voted products sorted by the number of votes
+    - If no products have been linked or all the products have been excluded, the results page will appear empty
+    - If there's a draw in the number of votes, the app will randomize the order of products.

+    If you want to make the results ultra-precise, you can also:

+    - Limit the recommendations to only show products that received X votes or more in the [Results Page settings](https://docs.revenuehunt.com/reference/quiz-builder/#advanced-settings).
+    - Use [Exclusions](https://docs.revenuehunt.com/how-to-guides/recommend-products/#understanding-inclusion-and-exclusion) to make sure that unwanted products are not shown (even if they were upvoted in another choice earlier).

 ### Step 2: Create collections